yugabyte/yugabyte-db/docs/content/preview/drivers-orms/orms/python/ysql-django.md

 This tutorial assumes that you have:

-- YugabyteDB running.
-If you are new to YugabyteDB, follow the steps in [Quick start](../../../quick-start/).
+- YugabyteDB up and running.
+Download and install YugabyteDB by following the steps in [Quick start](../../../../quick-start/).
 - [Python 3](https://www.python.org/downloads/) or later is installed.
 - [Django 2.2](https://www.djangoproject.com/download/) or later is installed.